-Free Coaching for Competitive Exams & Recruitment Exams 2020 for SC, OBC Students.
-Department Of Social Justice And Empowerment, Ministry Of Social Justice And Empowerment, Goverment Of India has given Free Coaching for Competitive Exams and Recruitment Exams 2020 notification under Scheme of Free Coaching for SC and OBC Students.
+Free Coaching for Competitive Exams & Recruitment Examsfor SC, OBC Students.
+Department Of Social Justice And Empowerment, Ministry Of Social Justice And Empowerment, Government Of India has given Free Coaching for Competitive Exams and Recruitment Exams 2021 notification under Scheme of Free Coaching for SC and OBC Students.

 - Coaching Fee (Actual or Prescribed coaching fee under the Scheme, whichever is less)